FalkorDB/GraphRAG-SDK/README.md

 **How does this SDK improve retrieval-augmented generation?**

-By leveraging knowledge graphs, GraphRAD-SDK enables semantic relationships and ontology-driven queries that go beyond standard vector similarity.
+By leveraging knowledge graphs, GraphRAG-SDK enables semantic relationships and ontology-driven queries that go beyond standard vector similarity.

 **Which file formats does the SDK support?**